tonethar/IGM-330-Fall-2018/projects/project-3.md

 ## II.
 Requirements

 ### A. Functional
 1. You must use **TWO** distinctive web service APIs in your completed project.
-The exact web services used are up to you - here are some ideas:
+The exact web services used are up to you, here are some ideas:
     - https://github.com/toddmotto/public-apis or https://github.com/abhishekbanthia/Public-APIs
         - try to use an API that supports *CORS* (Cross-origin resource sharing)
         - if an API requires an API Key, be sure that there is a "free tier", and that the API does not have a short trial period